waldur/waldur-docs/docs/integrator-guide/APIs/project-api-examples.md

 - `customer_uuid` - organization's UUID
 - `allowed_customer_uuid` - allowed organization's UUID
 - `service_manager_uuid` - service manager's UUID
 - `attributes` - a set of attributes (key-value pairs) identifying the allocation.
-Check [below](#lumi-resource-options) for LUMI specific attributes.
 - `state` - offering's state (`Active`, `Draft`, `Paused`, `Archived`), should be `Active`
 - `category_uuid` - category's UUID
 - `billable` - signalizing if an offering is billable or not, should be `true`